thedatamonk/Udacity-DRLND/README.md

-# Udacity Deep Reinforcement learning Nanodegree (Undergoing)
+# Udacity Deep Reinforcement learning Nanodegree
 ## Problem statement
 **Project Navigation**: In this project, we have to train an agent to navigate (and collect bananas!) in a large, square world.
 This environment is provided by [Unity Machine Learning agents] (https://github.com/Unity-Technologies/ml-agents).